kanishkk19/To-Do-List/README.md

 # todo-list
  Simple todo list web app to save and manage todos, and save them to the storage.
-The web app has a beatifull UI design that is make it dun adding todos
+The web app has a beatiful UI design that makes it fun adding todos